mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 ##### Bound symbols

-Whenever we define a variable, or function we bind a symbol to a variable or function.
+Whenever we define a variable (not lexical variables (`let`)), or function we bind a symbol to a variable or function.
 Let's do this:

 ```lisp
 ;; create a variable definition in the current package